-The 1682 William Penn land grant of 5,000 acres to British settler Joshua Holland included Riverbend.
-This was eventually transferred to Welsh Quaker Morris Llewellyn, Sr., a farmer with substantial land holdings known at the time as "Indian Fields."
-Bryn Mawr, Gladwyne, and Bala Cynwyd reflect this period of Welsh influence.
-At this time, Spring Mill Road was said to lead to a ford and later to a ferry crossing the Schuylkill River; this served as a transport connection to Spring Mill Road on the Conshohocken side of the river.
+The property on which Riverbend sits was eventually transferred to Welsh Quaker Morris Llewellyn, Sr., a farmer with substantial land holdings.
+At this time, the land was known as "Indian Fields."
+The names given to what is now Bryn Mawr, Gladwyne, and Bala Cynwyd reflect Welsh influence during this period.
+At this time, Spring Mill Road led to a ford and later to a ferry crossing the Schuylkill River.
+This served as a transport connection to Spring Mill Road on the Conshohocken side of the river.
 Although remnants of the old road are still visible on Riverbend's property, access to the river was cut off by the construction of the Schuylkill Expressway in the 1950s.

 In 1864, the Union Army leased land from farmers on the south side of Spring Mill Road to establish Camp Discharge.
 This camp housed Union soldiers released from Confederate prison camps before they returned to civilian life.
 A sentry house from Camp Discharge still stands near Riverbend’s entrance.